First College: History

 In the fall of 1961, President Robert Goheen dedicated Wilcox Hall, the bequest of a distinguished alumnus, T. Ferdinand Wilcox '00, and the Lodge moved to the new dining facility and became the Woodrow Wilson Society.
 Wilcox Hall provided a permanent facility for the Woodrow Wilson Society with a dining room, library, billiards area, lounges for reading and recreation, and rooms for various social activities.

 The completed dormitory quadrangle consisted of Dodge-Osborn Hall, 1937 Hall, 1938 Hall, 1939 Hall and Christian Gauss Hall, honoring the late Dean of the college.
-Today, the college also includes Feinberg Hall, which was completed in 1988, Walker Hall, and 1927-Clapp Hall.
+Later, the college also included Feinberg Hall, which was completed in 1988, Walker Hall, and 1927-Clapp Hall.

 In 1966, the Woodrow Wilson Society was formally reorganized as Woodrow Wilson College with Julian Jaynes of the Psychology Department as its first Master.
 He was succeeded by John Fleming of the English Department, Master from 1969–1972; Henry Drewry of History, Master from 1972–1975; Norman Itzkowitz of Near Eastern Studies, Master from 1975–1989; and then again by Fleming, who returned as Master of Wilson College for 1989–1997.
 Miguel A. Centeno of the Department of Sociology was Master from 1997 through the spring of 2004, and Professor Marguerite Browning of the Program in Linguistics began her term as Master in the Fall of 2004.

 Beginning in 2007, then-Woodrow Wilson College became a four-year residential college, with new programs and advising.
-However, it later reverted to becoming a two-year residential college, only housing freshmen and sophomores, a state in which it remains today.
+However, it later reverted to becoming a two-year residential college, only housing freshmen and sophomores, a state in which it remained until its closure.

-On June 26, 2020, Princeton University Board of Trustees announced that Woodrow Wilson's name will be removed from the Woodrow Wilson College and the Woodrow Wilson School of Public and International Affairs, citing that his "racist thinking and policies make him an inappropriate namesake for a school whose scholars, students, and alumni must be firmly committed to combatting the scourge of racism in all its forms."
-Woodrow Wilson College has now been renamed First College until its scheduled retirement in 2022, when it will be replaced by one of two new residential colleges.
+On June 26, 2020, Princeton University Board of Trustees announced that Woodrow Wilson's name would be removed from the Woodrow Wilson College and the Woodrow Wilson School of Public and International Affairs, citing that his "racist thinking and policies make him an inappropriate namesake for a school whose scholars, students, and alumni must be firmly committed to combatting the scourge of racism in all its forms."
+Woodrow Wilson College was renamed First College until its scheduled retirement in 2022, when it was replaced by one of two new residential colleges.
 Hobson College will be the name of the new residential college in honor of Mellody Hobson, who received her degree in 1991.
 This reform resulted from student pressure on racial equality causing Woodrow Wilson College to be demolished completely.
+Princeton University announced PAU as the lead architects for the new residential college which is estimated to be completed by Spring 2027.
 It will be the first residential college at Princeton to be named after a Black woman.